 If you are interested in doing research with human subjects, please follow the steps below.

-- Talk to the Vice President of Learning about your project to see if it can be approved.
+- The Vice President of Learning will review your project to determine if it can be approved.

 - If it is approved, go to the MCCCD IRB site and click the MCCCD Employees button.